-Here are two tried-and-true options for a one-night staycation in two hot Oklahoma City districts: Film Row and Midtown.
+Here are four tried-and-true options for a one-night staycation in hot Oklahoma City districts: The Plaza, Wheeler Park, Film Row and Midtown.

 21c Museum Hotel Oklahoma City is a funky, quirky hotel and museum that’s the perfect backdrop for a night away from the kids.
 Check into your room at this impressive Film Row property then budget some time to browse the incredible array of rotating art on the first level.
 If you’re the type who’s okay with not venturing out of the hotel for the night, settle into a booth at the hotel’s restaurant, Mary Eddy’s, for refreshing takes on comfort foods.
 The meal wouldn’t be complete without a generous helping of dessert before retiring to your room for the night.